garfix/dossier-andreas/README.md

 * Have Java installed an make sure the command 'java' is available from the commandline.

-In order to build the php files in '/andreas/andreas', run
+* Make the following script executable and run it:

  createAndreas.bat

+This creates 'index.html' in /andreas and a series of PHP files in /andreas/andreas.

+The file index.html is the base file of the site.

-That should do it.
-(I did not test it)
+(I did not test all of this)